 After a car accident, you will need to build your case.
-A personal injury lawsuit in Alabama or an insurance claim will require you to gather as much information and evidence as you possibly can following a car accident.
+A car accident lawsuit in Alabama or an insurance claim will require you to gather as much information and evidence as you possibly can following a car accident.

 The more documentation and records you have to support your claim for the damages, the better the chances are that you can get a settlement and a ruling in your favor.